 Study Strategies Workshops

-Academic Support offers many study strategies workshops for students each semester and additional workshops can be scheduled for organizations, meetings or classes.
-Available workshop topics include test-taking strategies, time management, memory strategies, efficient study strategies, dealing with math anxiety, dealing with test anxiety, note-taking and reading texts.
+The center offers many study strategies workshops for students each semester and additional workshops can be scheduled for organizations, meetings or classes.
+Available workshop topics include test-taking strategies, time management, efficient study strategies, dealing with test anxiety, note-taking and reading texts.
 Any workshop can be tailored to address needs that are specific to a particular class or subject.
-Study Strategies video series and a list of online resources are available to students on MyTLU.
+A study strategies video series and a list of online resources are available to students on MyTLU.

 Early Academic Warning Program